-More options are available; please contact our furniture experts, 1--- (press 1).
+More options are available for the Wassily Chair; please contact our furniture experts, 1--- (press 1).

 |Materials||Edges of black cowhide leather are dyed black.